Application workflow to prevent registration support organizations from violating the Administrative Scrivener Act.

 **Conclusion: Understand the Amended Administrative Scrivener Law Correctly and Operate Lawfully**

 In the future, the mindset of "a little should be fine" may no longer be valid.
-Registration support organizations are likely to need to review laws such as the Immigration Control Law and the Administrative Scrivener Law, prioritize compliance, and establish a safe support flow for business continuity.
+Registration support organizations are likely to need to review laws such as the Immigration Control Law and the Administrative Scrivener Law, prioritize compliance, and establish a secure support flow for business continuity.

 JP